Hanoosh/memreas-transcoder-public/README.md

 ------------
 - Security aspects shown here are for sample purposes.
 Security and Server hardening are outside of the scope of this project.
 - Error logging messages are for debugging purposes only (e.g. Mlog)
+- Ubuntu shown as example.
+Other Linux instances may be used.

 Installation
 ------------